yargs/yargs/docs/advanced.md

 - `include`: RegExp or function

     Allow list certain modules.
-Either a regex or callback can be provided. `true` = load the file.
+Either a regex or callback can be provided.
+Return `true` from the callback to load the file.

 - `exclude`: RegExp or function

     Block list certain modules.
-Either a regex or callback can be provided. `false` = do not load the file.
+Either a regex or callback can be provided.
+Return `true` from the callback to skip the file.

 ### Example command hierarchy using `.commandDir()`